-Nestled within its own 5 acres of land, it is approached via a private lane with no near neighbours and gently slopes down towards the river, tranquility surrounds the property.
+Nestled within its own 5 acres of land, it is approached via a private lane with no near neighbours and gently slopes down to the river, tranquility surrounds the property.

-Two of the bedrooms have en suite facilities with showers and there is a generous size family bathroom with a shower and a bath that serves the other two bedrooms.
+Upstairs two of the double bedrooms have en suite facilities with showers and there is a generous size family bathroom with a shower and a bath that serves the other two bedrooms.

-In the sitting area there are two comfy sofas, a swivel chair, a coffee table, wireless radio/docking tower, English tv, wi-fi, dvd player and an unbeatable view down towards the river.
+In the second sitting area there are two comfy sofas, a swivel chair, a coffee-table, wireless radio/docking tower, English tv, wi-fi, dvd player, a good selection of books and an unbeatable view down towards the river.

 The grounds are large, private and suitable for children, with a variety of fruit trees and shady areas.
-There is a patio with a table and chairs and a bbq.
+There are two picnic benches on the grass and several sets of tables and chairs, parasols, loungers and recliners, a plancha (an outside cast iron cooking plate) and a bbq.

 For the cars there is off road parking and an area to park under the trees to keep them cool.